FailAcademy/learning/adp-vancouver/_lessons/week-01/03-state-events.md

 - `sortNewest()` passed to another Material UI `FlatButton`
 - `updateVote()` passed to our `Post` component

+We will also use `sortPopular()` and `sortNewest()` to re-sort the posts in the `componentDidUpdate()` React lifecycle method so our component knows to re-render itself after either of the buttons are clicked.
+Note that both of these methods will need to have `posts` as a parameter.

-And one helper method to render the posts:
+Lastly, we ill create one helper method to render the posts:

-- `renderPosts()` (conditionally sorting the posts based on the `orderBy` state property)
+- `renderPosts()` (will take `posts` as a parameter, and map over the results as individual `<Post />` components)

-First, we'll need to fully build out our `Post` component so we can render it as a child of the `PostList`, or course!
+But first, we'll need to fully build out our `Post` component so we can render it as a child of the `PostList`, or course!

 ---